maplibre/maplibre-native-qt/docs/Building.md

 to the Qt installation to be used, mainly for mobile platforms to use the correct Qt version.

-For Android, `ANDROID_ABI` environment variable should be set.
+For Android, the `ANDROID_ABI` environment variable should be set.

 ### Supported release workflows